com-480-data-visualization/project-2023-snl/README.md

 * Retrieve data from the database based on the user input.
 * Calculate carbon emissions based on the user input.
 #### Data visualization:
-* Write code to handle user input from the website.
 * Retrieve data from the database based on the user input.
 * Calculate carbon emissions based on the user input.
 #### Data visualization: